 by Kelly Sokol

-At times disturbing, this is a bold, unflinching novel for anyone who’s ever wanted children—and wondered what they might have to sacrifice along the way.
+At times disturbing, The Unprotected is a bold, unflinching novel for anyone who’s ever wanted children—and wondered what they might have to sacrifice along the way.